 Large Format lenses have been made since the beginning of photography, but in recent years the big four manufacturers have been Schneider, Rodenstock, Fuji and Nikon.
 In most popular focal lengths we can find lenses of similar description from each of these manufacturers.
 They're all very good and in most cases only a trained eye or rigorous tester can distinguish differences between them.
 Advantages often boil down to secondary considerations like size, weight, filter size, price and performance under extreme conditions.

-Because Large Format lenses have been manufactured over a long period of time, models and brands still circulate in the used market that were made by illustrious design houses of yore: Kodak, Zeiss, Goerz, Wollensak, Cooke, Voigtlander, Bausch and Lomb, Dallmeyer, Ilex, Meyer, Pinkham and Smith, etc. These "vintage" designs are still in use today by photographers who appreciate the special way they render an image: not as sharp or contrasty as modern designs, but with other qualities.
-Lenses are like musical instruments: each design is a little different and individual samples can often vary.
+Because Large Format lenses have been manufactured over a long period of time, models and brands still circulate in the used market that were made by illustrious design houses of yore: Kodak, Zeiss, Goerz, Wollensak, Cooke, Voigtlander, Bausch and Lomb, Dallmeyer, Ilex, Meyer, Pinkham and Smith, etc. These "vintage" designs are still in use today.
+In some cases, they perform so well that except at extreme enlargements, no difference can be discerned.
+In other cases - portraits for example - older lenses with optical imprefections are preferred, even sought out.

 General purpose lenses are good for photographs of landscape, architecture* and miscellaneous subjects at moderate to long distance.
 For these subjects we value lenses of excellent sharpness with a wide circle of coverage.
 When we're shooting in the field - walking or trekking with our equipment - we appreciate lenses of compact size and light weight.
 Here are a few lenses which meet that description.

-200mm Nikkor M is my favorite lens for use in the field.
+The 200mm Nikkor M is my favorite lens for use in the field.
 It's very small and weighs only 180 grams - but it's razor sharp.
 It comes in a Copal 0 shutter and takes 52mm filters.
 Unlike longer lenses for 4x5, it renders images with only a slight sense of compression and distance.
-A 200mm lens is basically an 8-inch lens.

 (Lenses don't create perspective or flatness: subject distance does.
 With shorter lenses, we need to move in closer to the subject.
-If we move in too close, we get a distorted "wide angle" look.
+If we move in too close, we get a distorted "stretched-out" effect known as foreshortening.
 If we step back too far, the subject looks compressed.
-There's a reason why the most popular focal lengths are of moderate length: they give a "look" which is least contrived and distracting.
-Here are some pictures made with a Nikkor 200M lens on 4x5 fim.
+At close range, the distance between a horse's eyes and nose is substantial, but from a great distance, it's rather small.
+There's a reason why the most popular focal lengths for portraits are of moderate length: they give a look which is least contrived and distracting: neither foreshortened not compressed.
+Here are some pictures made with a Nikkor 200M lens on 4x5 film.
 On 5x7, a 300mm lens (12-inch) gives the same basic perspective).